 When Should Contractors Use an Umbrella Company?

 How do I know if an umbrella company is compliant?

-Check whether they hold FCSA accreditation, Professional Passport accreditation, or both.
+Check whether it holds FCSA accreditation, Professional Passport accreditation, or both.
 Both bodies audit members against HMRC standards.
 Avoid any provider that can’t confirm accreditation.

+When Should Contractors Use an Umbrella Company?